DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 ### In Combat

 Some stories involve hostile forces that will threaten players with violence.
 The GM decides when Combat begins and then a separate set of rules take effect.
-Combat in Deck of Adventure is designed to be fast-paced, while leaving a lot of room for player teamwork and creativity.
+Combat in Deck of Adventures is designed to be fast-paced, while leaving a lot of room for player teamwork and creativity.
 To keep up the pace, players should be sure to study their character sheets and know their options ahead of combat, and use others’ turns to make their choices.

 GMs may provide grided maps to help players visualize the situation.
 On a square grid, moving diagonally counts as one space unless otherwise ruled by the GM.